 Aspiring Black individuals who want to organize Black communities and fight for Black liberation.
 This program is ideal for those who want to develop the political analysis and fundamental organizing skills to center Black issues in our state.

-The program meets eight Tuesdays each session, from 6pm to 9pm
+The program meets eight Wednesdays from April 6th to June 15th.
+Each session is from 6pm to 9pm

 Through this program, participants will be able to:

 This program involves a mix of facilitated class discussion, individual reading, involvement in an external “organizing project,” group work, etc. Below is the full breakdown of expectations.